An Overview of Yōchien (Preschool/Kindergarten) in Japan

 The teachers asked us what our daughter likes doing at home, if she’s toilet-trained, if she has any allergies or medical problems, which country I’m from, and how much English and Japanese we speak at home.

 She did really well and received a little bag of small books at the end.
-Although she said some words in English, I didn’t think it was a problem, and neither did the yōchien as we received an acceptance letter in the mail that very day.
+Although she answered in English at times, I didn’t think it was a problem, and neither did the yōchien as we received an acceptance letter in the mail that very day.
 Unlike the second yōchien (which I will talk about next), students who passed the test were chosen via lottery.

 Yōchien Interview Example 2